Nicholas Koumjian, Head of the IIMM

 Kaoru Okuizumi, Deputy Head of the IIMM

-Deputy Head of the Mechanism, Kaoru Okuizumi (Japan) officially commenced her functions on 15 November 2019.
+Kaoru Okuizumi (Japan) officially commenced her functions as Deputy Head of the Mechanism on 15 November 2019.

-Before joining the Myanmar Mechanism, Ms. Okuizumi was the Director of the UN Team of Experts on the Rule of Law and Sexual Violence in Conflict, which was established by the Security Council to assist national authorities in ensuring criminal accountability for conflict-related sexual violence.
+Before joining the Mechanism, Ms. Okuizumi was the Director of the UN Team of Experts on the Rule of Law and Sexual Violence in Conflict, established by the Security Council to assist national authorities to ensure criminal accountability for conflict-related sexual violence.
 Prior to that, she served as the Deputy Chief of the Justice and Corrections Service of the UN Department of Peace Operations.

 Ms. Okuizumi’s experiences in international and hybrid courts include assignments at the Special Court for Sierra Leone, the International Criminal Tribunal for the former Yugoslavia, the Human Rights Chamber of Bosnia and Herzegovina, and most recently as Deputy Registrar at the Special Tribunal for Lebanon.
 Ms. Okuizumi has also worked in UN peacekeeping operations and field offices in Bosnia and Herzegovina, Croatia, the Democratic Republic of the Congo, Kosovo and Nepal.